Daan Huisman: Club career

 Huisman made his professional debut on 19 September 2020 in a 2–0 home win over Sparta Rotterdam in the Eredivisie, replacing Loïs Openda in injury time.
 On 22 December 2020, his contract with Vitesse was extended until 2023.

 On 25 November 2021, Huisman made his first start in a European game, also scoring his first professional goal in a 3–3 away draw at Rennes in the UEFA Europa Conference League group stage.

 Huisman joined VVV-Venlo on a season-long loan on 31 August 2022.
 On 9 September 2022, Huisman scored his first ever league goal in a 5–3 away loss to Heracles Almelo in the Eerste Divisie.
+He returned to Vitesse at the end of the season, after scoring five goals in 37 appearances for VVV.

+On 31 August 2023, Huisman signed a one-year contract with Haugesund in Norway.
+On 11 December 2023, Vitesse announced that Haugesund did not exercise the purchase option and Huisman would return to Vitesse.

+On 10 August 2024, Huisman signed a two-season contract with Eindhoven.

 International career

 Huisman is a youth international for the Netherlands.
 Having made his international debut at under-16 level, he was called up to the Netherlands under-17 squad for the first time in September 2018, but only made his debut for the team in a 1–1 friendly draw against Spain, replacing Dirk Proper in the 75h minute.